poojasrini/Image-classification-using-KNN/README.md

 The above steps have been implemented in this project as well.</br>

-The Repository contains the following files:
+The Repository contains the following files:</br>
-1)
+1)  : which contains 50 images of each flower type along with the new images to be predicted.
-2)
+2)  : python notebook with the code